rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 tags: TheGraph, indexers, data, subgraphs, dApps
 ---

 Getting historical data on smart contracts can be challenging when building dApps.
 [The Graph](https://thegraph.com/) provides an easy way to query smart contracts data through APIs known as [subgraphs](https://thegraph.com/docs/en/developing/developer-faqs/#1-what-is-a-subgraph).
-Its infrastructure relies on a decentralized network of indexers, enabling dApps to become truly decentralized.
+Its infrastructure relies on a decentralized network of indexers, enabling dApps to achieve true decentralization.

 These subgraphs only take a few minutes to set up and get running.

-To get started, follow these three steps:
+To get started, follow these steps below:
-1. Initialize your subgraph project
+1. Initialize a subgraph project
 2. Deploy & Publish
-3. Query from your dApp
+3. Query from a dApp

 > Pricing: **All developers receive 100K free queries per month on the decentralized network**.
 After these free queries, you only pay based on usage at $4 for every 100K queries.

 ## Getting Started

-Here’s a step by step walkthrough:

-## Initialize your subgraph project

-### Create a subgraph on Subgraph Studio⁠
+### Initialize a subgraph project

+To initialize a Subgraph project, we need to create a subgraph on [Subgraph Studio](https://thegraph.com/studio/)⁠.

-Go to the [Subgraph Studio](https://thegraph.com/studio/) and connect your wallet.
-Once wallet is connected, you can begin by clicking “Create a Subgraph”.
+Go to the Subgraph Studio and connect your wallet.
+Once wallet is connected, begin by clicking “Create a Subgraph”.
 Note: Remember to choose a clear and descriptive name for the subgraph since it can’t be edited later.

 > It is recommended to use a Title Case: “Subgraph Name Chain Name.”